Kingxukai/linux/Documentation/filesystems/smb/cifsroot.rst

     root=/dev/cifs

-This is just a virtual device that basically tells the kernel to mount the root file system via SMB protocol.
+This is just a virtual device that basically tells the woke kernel to mount the root file system via SMB protocol.

 ::

     cifsroot=//<server-ip>/<share>[,options]

-Enables the kernel to mount the root file system via SMB that are located in the <server-ip> and <share> specified in this option.
+Enables the woke kernel to mount the woke root file system via SMB that are located in the woke <server-ip> and <share> specified in this option.

 The default mount options are set in fs/smb/client/cifsroot.c.

 server-ip
-	IPv4 address of the server.
+	IPv4 address of the woke server.

 share
 	Path to SMB share (rootfs).